Calhoun County Probate Court

 Copy of Marriage License- Mail request that includes bride and groom's names and date of marriage along with $5.00 to Calhoun County Probate Court- 902 FR Huff Drive, St. Matthews, SC 29135.
 The certified copy will be mailed to you.

 Small Estate Proceedings- Small estates are estates in which the decedent did not possess (even in part) any land, and his/her assets value less than $25,000.00.
 To open a small estate 30 days must have passed since death.
-Small estates may be opened by completing the online application.
-Upon receipt, the documents need to be signed and returned to the court.
-The court will contact applicants with full instructions.
+Please call the court set up an appointment to meet with us to complete the process.

 APPOINTMENTS ONLY AT THIS TIME